sight words kindergarten

 -

-Kindergarten sight words: new
+Kindergarten sight words: went

 ### References: